Influencing positive systemic change in youth's legal issues in the juvenile justice, education and child welfare systems within Indiana.

 The YLT also has partnered with the Arkansas Department of Human Services to provide compliance monitoring of the JJDP Act in Arkansas.

 1800 N. Meridian Street, Suite 410 Indianapolis, Indiana 46202

 Phone: (317) 916-0786 Fax: (317) 916-5369

-Important goals of the Indiana Juvenile Mental Health Screening, Assessment and Treatment Pilot Project are to show both the social and economic benefits of adequately and systematically addressing mental health needs at an early stage in the juvenile justice system by development of a model that can be replicated statewide.
-Pertinent data from the Pilot Site Counties will be collected to both facilitate and report the achievement of this goal.
+Important goals of the Indiana Juvenile Mental Health Screening, Assessment and Treatment Pilot Project were to show both the social and economic benefits of adequately and systematically addressing mental health needs at an early stage in the juvenile justice system by development of a model that could be replicated statewide.
+Pertinent data from the Pilot Site Counties was collected to both facilitate and report the achievement of this goal.